RajaRakoto/qwik-boilerplate/README.md

 - 🌀 Tailwind CSS already set up with PostCSS for flexible usage
 - 🩷 Sass extends CSS with features like variables, nested rules, mixins, imports, inheritance, built-in functions, and more ...

 > You can customize your website faster with [PLUM](https://github.com/RajaRakoto/plum), a mixins toolset powered by SASS.
 Quickly produce consistent, scalable CSS output, regardless of project size.
+For the best experience, it is recommended to use SASS version `1.77.6` to ensure smooth integration with PLUM.

 ---